ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 This actually happens a lot when modeling with directed graphs: we find ourselves wanting every vertex to have a special "self-looping" arrow attached to it.
 In fact, this happens so frequently that we give these graphs a special name - they're called "reflexive graphs."
 They are widespread and useful.
 In applied settings they are excellent for geometric applications.
 Reflexive relationships are prevalent in mathematics (divisibility among the integers, subsets among sets, etc.).
 And in category theory all structures of interest (preorders, categories, etc.) are reflexive graphs.

 :::{admonition} Pause and Ponder!
-How is the data of an reflexive graph different from the data of a directed graph?
-How might you communicate the details of an undirected graph to a computer?
+How is the data of a reflexive graph different from the data of a directed graph?
+How might you communicate the details of a reflexive graph to a computer?
 :::

-We can define a reflexive graph as a _directed graph_ with the added condition that "every vertex has a special self-pointing arrow."
+We can define a reflexive graph as a _directed graph_ with the added condition that "every vertex has a special self-looping arrow."
 This idea can be expressed with a map going from vertices to arrows, where each vertex is connected to its self-looping arrow.

 ```{image} assets/Ch3/ReflexiveMap.gif
 :alt: Whoopsy!